Skip to content

 1. Diabetic eye disease

-Research shows that 75% of us don’t know that optometrists can check for signs of wider health conditions, including diabetesi, a disease that’s estimated to affect affect 1.7 million Aussies.
+Research by Galaxy Research (commissioned by Specsavers,2017) shows that 75% of us don’t know that optometrists can check for signs of wider health conditions, including diabetes, a disease that’s estimated to affect affect 1.7 million Aussies.

 Karen explains, “Diabetic eye disease or diabetic retinopathy is when the blood vessels at the back of the eye are damaged, causing vision loss.
 When in early stages, diabetic retinopathy doesn’t usually cause any noticeable symptoms, so you may not even know you have it.”